The New Faculty Institute (NFI) fosters a spirit of intellectual curiosity and community among UMass Dartmouth’s new faculty hires every year.

 NFI meets every Wednesday from 3-5 pm in the OFD (Library, Room 213) throughout the academic year.
 A detailed schedule will be provided at the start of each semester and refreshments are provided at each NFI meeting.
 NFI is led by Dr. Jay Zysk, OFD Director, and features several guest presenters over the course of the year.

-All new tenure track faculty receive a course load release from the Provost's office for their first two semesters in support of their commitment to the NFI.
-During these meetings, new faculty engage in the following issues:
+All new tenure-track faculty receive a course release for their first two semesters in support of their commitment to the NFI and thus are required to attend the weekly meetings.